-Be a responsible snorkeller Check the conditions: be aware of tides, water temperatures, currents and weather forecasts before you leave.
+Be a responsible snorkeller efore ou go Check the conditions: be aware of tides, water temperatures, currents and weather forecasts before you leave.
 Take a friend: never snorkel alone and always tell people where you are going.
 Know who to contact: find out where the nearest medical and/or coastguard facility is and note down who to contact in an emergency.
-Know your surroundings: check what the weather and tides are doing, and identify a landmark for reference.
+At the seach Know your surroundings: check what the weather and tides are doing, and identify a landmark for reference.
 Use the right equipment: only use good quality and well-fitting equipment - mask, snorkel and fins.
 Wear the right protection: a wetsuit will keep you warm and protect you against jellyfish stings.
 If it's sunny, remember to cream up!
 Follow the Snorkeller's Code:

-Do not remove seaweed or animals from rocks or from their homes.
+n the vater Do not remove seaweed or animals from rocks or from their homes.

 Take care not to kick sealife with fins or stand on delicate animals.

 Observe animals where they live and don't take anything away with you.

+WARNING:

-WARNING: Do not snorkel in rough weather Do not touch jellyfish and other wildlife Never snorkel alone Emergency Services: Stornoway Coastguard: 01851 702013 Tweeddale Medical Practice: 01397 709800 (Fort William)
+Do not snorkel in rough weather

+Do not touch jellyfish and other wildlife

+Never snorkel alone

+Emergency Services: 999 Stornoway Coastguard: 01851 702013 Tweeddale Medical Practice: 01397 709800 (Fort William)

 For further information, visit:

-scottishwildlifetrust.org.uk/ snorkeltrail
+scottishwildlifetrust.org.uk/snorkeltrail

 Lochaber Snorkel Trail

-E livingseas@scottishwildlifetrust.org.uk W scottishwildlifetrust.org.uk/snorkeltrail facebook.com/LivingSeasScotland

-@ScottishSeas @ @scottishwildlifetrust
+E livingseas@scottishwildlifetrust.org.ukW scottishwildlifetrust.org.uk/snorkel-trails

+scottishwildlifetrust

+@ScotWildlife@scottishwildlifetrust

 Camusdarach Beach

 Prince's Cairn

 Ardnastang

-Lochaline Loch Linnhe Picnic Area Bishop's Bay
+4 Lochaline5 Loch Linnhe Picnic Area6 Bishop's Bay

 The Lochaber Snorkel Trail joins a growing list of snorkel trails in Scotland launched as part of the Scottish Wildlife Trust's Living Seas programme, supported by the Esmée Fairbairn Foundation.

-scottishwildlifetrust.org.uk Harbourside House 110 Commercial Street Edinburgh EH6 6NF T 0131 312 7765 E enquiries@scottishwildlifetrust.org.uk The Scottish Wildlife Trust is a company limited by guarantee, registered in Scotland (no. SC040247).
+scottishwildlifetrust.org.uk Harbourside House 110 Commercial Street Edinburgh EH6 6NF T 0131 312 7765 E enquiries@scottishwildlifetrust.org.uk The Scottish Wildlife Trust is a company limited by guarantee, registered in Scotland (no. SCO40247).
 It is also a Scottish registered charity (no SC005792).
 Cover image © Graham Saunders, NatureScot.
 Some of the images in this leaflet are courtesy of Scottish Natural Heritage and Marine Scotland.
-All map data © 2017 Google.
-Dive in to Scotland's Living Seas!
+Contains OS data © Crown Copyright and database right 2021.
+Esri, Maxar, Earthstar Geographics, CNES/Airbus DS, USDA FSA, USGS, Getmapping, Aerogrid, IGN, IGP, and the GIS User Community.